 Making sure you know the testing location is especially important (which is why ACI Learning offers a Pearson VUE testing center for you to take the exam on-site).
 If you do have to travel to a new location, make sure you leave yourself plenty of time in case you get lost.
 Finally, build up your confidence to prepare for the test.
 Give yourself a pep talk.
 You've done the hard work.
 You've got this.

 It can be easy to get discouraged, especially if you’ve tried once or even twice without passing.
 With the CompTIA A+ exam cost at $232 for 220-1001 and 220-1002 each, it's clear that this is an investment you want to make wisely.

 While self-study is important, it’s okay to need a little extra help.
 That’s why ACI Learning offers tech industry training with expert instructors to help you pass your CompTIA courses, get your certification, and prepare you for your career in IT.

 With classes offered during the day, at night, online, or on campus, any schedule and learning style can be accommodated.
 First, you’ll get help along your certification career path.
 Then, you’ll work with a team that specializes in career services to assist ACI Learning graduates in getting hired.
 That includes helping you optimizing your resume and even setting you up with our employer partners.

 As the skills gap in IT grows more and more every day, the industry is in desperate need of professionals who are ready to tackle the challenges.
-Taking CompTIA certification classes can be a great way to get started.
-If you want to pass your test, get certified your career to the next level, take the first step today by contacting ACI Learning.
+Taking CompTIA certification prep classes can be a great way to get started.
+If you want to pass your test, and take your career to the next level, take the first step today by contacting ACI Learning.